refractionPOINT/lce_doc/docs/infrastructure-service.md

 user leveraging the service to elevate its access).
 This means the requester _must_ supply a `jwt: YOUR_JWT_VALUE` parameter which provides the required permissions for the operations requested.

+Given that this service runs in the cloud and not in a local file system, the actual configuration contents are provided using one of the following two methods:

+### Method 1: Literal Configs

+The `config` parameter specifies the literal content of the config to push.
+The format is the same YAML as normal config files, but the config cannot contain any "includes", it must be final.

+### Method 2: Authenticated Resource Locators (ARL)

+The `config_source` and `config_root` must be specified and reference an [ARL](https://github.com/refractionPOINT/authenticated_resource_locator).

+1. The `config_source` is the actual ARL describing where the config files are located, for example: `[github,refractionPOINT/mssp-demo/]`.
+1. The `config_root` is the absolute (within the ARL) file path where the initial config file is located.
+This config file may "include" other config files relative to itself.
+For example: `/configs/customers/cus_2/main.yaml`.

 ## REST

 The REST interface mimicks the [CLI tool](https://github.com/refractionPOINT/python-limacharlie/#configs-1).
 Here is its usage information: